 An at-fault accident will raise your rates more than a traffic ticket or moving violation.
-An at-fault accident can raise your rates as much as 27% with the raise effective for at least three years.
+An at-fault accident can raise your rates by as much as 27% with the raise effective for at least three years.
 It’s extremely important to avoid accidents at all costs, for the sake of safety and health, but the added impact on your insurance rates is an extra incentive to abide by the law.

 However, if you can’t avoid an accident, you should know that an accident doesn’t always mean automatic insurance increases.
 Each company uses a different calculator to determine rates and rates are constantly updated.
 Comparing insurance between providers is the easiest way to make sure you’re getting a great deal on the coverage you need.

 You know that you should report an accident to your insurance company, but does that include fender benders?
 A small fender bender could raise your insurance premium, so it’s important to take that into consideration when deciding whether or not to make the call to your insurance company.
 A small scratch or a minor dent could be less expensive to fix yourself than the resulting premium hike from calling it into your insurance.